neuroinformatics-unit/movement/CONTRIBUTING.md

 ## Sample data

-We maintain some sample data to be used for testing, examples and tutorials on an [external data repository](gin:neuroinformatics/movement-test-data).
+We maintain some sample datasets to be used for testing, examples and tutorials on an [external data repository](gin:neuroinformatics/movement-test-data).
 Our hosting platform of choice is called [GIN](gin:) and is maintained by the [German Neuroinformatics Node](https://www.g-node.org/).